 Children are most comfortable when their "world" is structured and predictable.
 Certainly there are times, however, when you need to change the day's plans.
-In that event, please send a note on the yellow Change of Transportation form on the morning of the change.
+In that event, please send a note on the (yellow) Change of Transportation form on the morning of the change.
 Please do not send the note before that day or include multiple days.
-Please complete the form carefully-provide the name and phone number of the adult you are authorizing to pick your child up at school or meet him/her at the bus stop.
+Please complete the form carefullyprovide the name and phone number of the adult you are authorizing to pick your child up at school or meet him/her at the bus stop.
 We respectfully request that you avoid making last-minute changes by calling the office.
-While we will certainly honor your request in an emergency, please know that mid-day changes result in interruptions to the classroom and distress for children.
+While we will certainly honor your request in an emergency, please know that changes after the start of the school day result in interruptions to the classroom and distress for children.
+Please also note that an email should never be sent for any time-sensitive request, as we cannot guarantee it will be read in time.